Pop Chalee: Art career

 Chalee had not considered a career in art until “[a]n unexpected visit in Utah to a fortune teller and a subsequent recurring dream-inspired one of the most dramatic turning points in Pop Chalee's life."
-The fortune-teller told her that she would break away from Utah and return to Taos.
-She told Chalee that she would be somebody.
-This message started Chalee's dreams of returning to Taos.

-Shortly after the meeting with the fortune teller, Chalee and her family moved back to New Mexico in the mid-1930s.
-She went back to the school she had attended over 20 years ago to open a locker she had dreamed about frequently.
-When she finally arrived at the school and opened the locker she discovered it was empty.
-However, she realized that this was her chance to be an artist.
-Not long afterward, she studied painting at the Santa Fe Indian School with Dorothy Dunn.

 Chalee started with some difficulty as she was much older than most of the students and the only woman for some time.
 However, her insecurities about her artwork were put to ease by Dorothy Dunn's supportive encouragement and patience.
 Chalee seemed to enjoy the school and finally settled into her new role as an artist: "I'd always been kind of funny—I never did anything right.
 I'd try different things like dancing and couldn't make it.
 But when I got into the art, I just stuck to it until I finally developed myself, then it just kind of opened the gates and I went on."
 In Chalee's biography by Margaret Cesa, her progress and involvement at "the Studio could be compared to jumping into a raging river, frightened at first and then later enjoying the speed and power of the rapids so much that she never leaves the water."